FitDevs-withKat/Fitness-Accountability/README.md

 <kbd>![image](https://user-images.githubusercontent.com/92825997/184505866-6dbed0bd-4925-4ba1-8132-d4af4def4dfe.png)</kbd><br><br>
 <kbd>![image](https://user-images.githubusercontent.com/92825997/184505881-e7280a6c-4192-465f-a5c4-4114c40438f6.png)</kbd><br>

-Find this example <a href="https://github.com/FitDevs-withKat/Fitness-Accountability/pull/201">in this sample pull request</a>
+Find this example <a href="https://github.com/FitDevs-withKat/Fitness-Accountability/pull/201">in this sample pull request</a><br>

+If there are any issues such as ones related to this guide, please <a href="https://github.com/FitDevs-withKat/Fitness-Accountability/issues/new?assignees=&labels=enhancement&template=contribution_guide_improvement.md&title=Main%20README%20[ISSUE%20TITLE%20HERE]">create an issue</a> and we will try to fix it as fast as possible!

+Thanks,<br>
+The #FitDevs GitHub team

 [↑ Go to top ↑](#quick-access-index)

-If there are any issues such as ones related to the complexity of this guide, please create an issue and we will try to fix it as fast as possible!

-Thanks,
-The #FitDevs github team